pvdz/bestchessline/README.md

 2. Configure analysis parameters
 3. Click "Start Analysis" to begin
 4. Monitor real-time progress and results
-5. Use "Pause" or "Stop" to control the analysis
+5. Use "Stop" to end the analysis
-6. Hover over results to see move arrows on the board
+6. View color-coded arrows on the board showing move quality
+7. Click on analysis moves to explore variations

 ### Understanding Results

 Each move result shows:

-- **Move Notation**: The move in selected notation format
+- **Move Notation**: The move in selected notation format with effects (captures, checks, mates)
 - **Score**: Evaluation in centipawns or mate notation
 - **Depth**: Search depth reached
 - **Nodes**: Number of positions evaluated
 - **Time**: Analysis time for this move
 - **Principal Variation**: Best line of play following this move
+- **Color-Coded Arrows**: Visual indication of move quality on the board
+- **Analysis Status**: Real-time progress and depth information

 ## Technical Details